Efinix-Inc/evsoc/README.md

     For (b), please refer to the [reference design](https://www.efinixinc.com/support/ed/t120f324-hdmi-rpi.php) in Efinix support portal for integration of a scaler module.

-10.	**Why are captured frames not of central view of the camera?**
+9.	**Why are captured frames not of central view of the camera?**

     This is due to the default setup for cropping is with X- and Y-offsets *(0,0)*.
 To adjust the cropping offsets, modify the *CROPPED_X_OFFSET* and *CROPPED_Y_OFFSET* parameter values that are passed to *cam_picam_v2* instance at *edge_vision_soc.v*.

     ***Note:*** Make sure parameter values for *(CAM_CROP_X_OFFSET+CROPPED_FRAME_WIDTH)* is less than or equal to *MIPI_FRAME_WIDTH*, and *(CAM_CROP_Y_OFFSET+CROPPED_FRAME_HEIGHT)* is less than or equal to *MIPI_FRAME_HEIGHT*.

-11.	**What is the mechanism used to configure and trigger an DMA transfer?**
+10.	**What is the mechanism used to configure and trigger an DMA transfer?**

-    RISC-V firmware is used to configure the DMA controller through APB3 slave port.
+    RISC-V firmware is used to configure DMA controller through APB3 slave port.
 SW driver for DMA controller (*dmasg.h*) is in *soc_sw/software/driver* directory.

-12.	**What operating modes does the DMA controller support?**
+11.	**How does RISC-V detect completion of a triggered DMA transfer?**

     User can make use of polling or interrupt mode in RISC-V firmware to detect the completion of an DMA transfer.
 In the ISP example design, DMA completion checking with polling mode is demonstrated in the firmware (*main.c*).

     The following presents an example for converting the default self-restart display DMA channel to make use of interrupt mode to indicate DMA transfer completion of single video frame.
-In *main.c*, make these changes to the Trigger Display section:
+In *main.c*, make these changes to the *Trigger Display* section:

     ```
     //SELECT start address of to be displayed data accordingly.